jonnor/embeddedml/README.md

 Training phase can run on a standard computer/server, using existing tools as much as possible.

-# State of the Art
+# State of the Art in 2019
 Of ML inference on general-purpose microcontrollers.

 - Deep models have efficient implementations for ARM Cortex-M. Ex: CNN and RNN in CMSIS-NN, FC in uTensor